shalan/MS_UART/README.md

-# EF_UART
+# MS_UART

 UART, or universal asynchronous receiver-transmitter, is one of the most used device-to-device communication protocols.
 A UART enables two devices to exchange data serially without sharing the clock in a frame oriented way.
 The frame consists of a start bit, a number of data bits (typically one byte), a parity bit (optional) and 1-2 stop bits.
-EF_UART is a Soft IP with the following features:
+MS_UART is a Soft IP with the following features:
 - A configurable frame format
   - Data bits could vary from 5 to 9 bits
   - Even, odd, stick, or no-parity bit generation/detection